skywolf829/PersonalAIserver/README.md

 For the frontend, only a GitHub action needs to be setup to build the project page.
 In your forked repository, navigate to `Settings -> Pages -> Source`, and set it to "GitHub Actions".
-Next, navigate to the `Actions` tab, and
+The build will automatically run when you push to the repository, thanks to the `.github/workflows/main.yml` file.

 ### Backend
 This requires python 3.11 and conda.
 Non-cuda devices may also be supported, but will generally be slower, especially for image generation.